How to use personas to create user-centred digital experiences

 - They help you think up new features for a specific target audience.
 I like to think of them as giving you room to be creative, while staying user-focused.

 Personas also have benefits outside the design process.
 They demonstrate to stakeholders that the design team has understood the business objectives of the project as well as the target audience, and gives these stakeholders a chance to feedback before any user journeys, wireframes or prototypes have been constructed.
+More importantly, as mentioned above, they’re an indispensable tool to help manage stakeholders and decisions during the lifecycle of a project.

 When in the process should you develop personas?